 The mistress wakes up the next morning, none too concerned that her “lover” has disappeared.
 After all, he was merely a well-to-do schlub, and perhaps penniless excitement would be more fitting.
 However, the resident bed ridden nutter aunt tells her “go I tell you!
 They’ll kill you!”.
 She ignores these pleas and instead hits up some reefer with Julian and his orgy buddies.
 After all, if your main squeeze mysteriously vanishes, and a creepy old lady tells you that you’re gonna die, you’ll probably wanna blow off some steam.

-Knife on the Water.
+What happens in the second half comes as a result of little tragedies built on sexual repression, perhaps akin to Polanski’s Knife on the Water.
 This might appear to be yet another entry into the “hippies are assholes genre” among the likes of I Drink Your Blood, Helter Skelter, The Devil’s Daughter (I swear I’ll get to reviewing that one), and of course, the “Passion of Joan of Arc” of the “hippies are assholes” genre, Gimme Shelter.
 However, what we have are two "villains", while vaguely associated with the “free love” ideal, are really festering islands onto themselves, isolated from humanity despite their monetary ability to attract hangers on.
 After all, if happiness is a warm gun, perhaps it’s really the warmth your attracted to…that is, any warmth you can get your hands on.